-Fort Lauderdale Lawyer David I. Fuchs has over 20 years of experience in successfully representing dog and animal bite victims, their families and friends who have sustained and suffered serious bodily injuries because of an attack by a dog or other animal.
+Fort Lauderdale personal injury attorney David I. Fuchs has over 20 years of experience in successfully representing dog and animal bite victims, their families and friends who have sustained and suffered serious bodily injuries because of an attack by a dog or other animal.

 Recent statistics have revealed that there are over 5 million dog bites every year!
 There are many household pet dogs in the United States alone.
 In fact, there are over 60 million!
 With so many domesticated animals in the lives of Americans, this statistic is strictly a numbers game, there are bound to be accidents.
 As crime has increased with the recession, more and more American are opting for fiercer breeds.
 People are working harder and longer hours, and pets are often left home alone and go untrained by their busy owners.
 Research has shown that pet dogs that spend a lot of time by themselves and constrained and have no obedience training are very likely to bite people if provoked.